ArdentLabs/ardent-script/README.md

 - `EVALUATE`: Evaluate `expression` using the other variables.
   - This variable must come **after** all the variables it depends on.

+- `SHUFFLEADD`: Given a list of variables in `variables`, instantiate them using the variable values, shuffle their order, and join them using addition.
+  Output is the instantiated expression.

+- `SUFFLEMULT`: Given a list of variables in `variables`, instantiate them using the variable values, shuffle their order, and join them using multiplication.
+  Output is the instantiated expression.

 A variable may optionally specify a `name` to improve readability.
 By default, numbers are named using their order - the first variable would be named `1`, the second would be named `2`, and so on.

 ### Templates and Substitutions